 Thematic Units of Study

-Teachers will employ the principals of Understanding by Design to develop thematic units of study.
-This design framework will facilitate an integrated curriculum whereby social studies and ELA teachers design thematic units that will help students see the connections among ideas, ensure the development of college-level skills, and provide students with opportunities to examine issues related to law and social justice.
+Teachers will employ the principles of Understanding by Design to develop thematic units of study.
+This design framework will facilitate an integrated curriculum whereby social studies and ELA teachers design thematic units that will help students see the connections among ideas, ensure the development of college-level skills and provide students with opportunities to examine issues related to law and social justice.
 This approach will require students to examine various perspectives while exploring the social and historical contexts of an issue or problem.